Eraldo Ilari: Biography

 Eraldo Ilari was born in Rimini on March 29, 1897, the son of Antonino Ilari.
 After attending the Military College of Rome, he entered the Royal Military Academy of Turin, graduating as second lieutenant in the Engineers.
 He took part in the First World War as an airship pilot; on 18 August 1918 he took command of the airship PV.
 2, stationed on the Corneto-Tarquinia air base, tasked with escorting mail steamers sailing between mainland Italy and Sardinia.
 At the end of the war he was assigned to the Aeronautical Construction Plant as officer in charge of the assembling and testing of new airships.
 In 1921 he distinguished himself for having saved the new airship Roma, just completed and ready for delivery to the United States Army, from certain destruction after it was torn from its moorings during a violent storm.
 On 12 July 1921, together with commander Raffaele Senzadenari and designer Umberto Nobile, he carried out the test flight of the refurbished airship M.11 Angelo Berardi; on May 5, 1922, he carried out the test flight of the new airship O. 13, delivered to the Argentine government later that month.
 On 21 August 1923 he took part in one of the test flights of the former German airship LZ 120 Bodensee, renamed Esperia, which had been reconditioned at the Ciampino Outfitting Department.

 Following the establishment of the Regia Aeronautica, in 1923, Ilari was transferred to the new armed force, joining the Airship Wing.
-He participated in the in 1924, 1925, 1926 and 1927 editions of the Gordon Bennett Cup.
+He participated in the 1924, 1925, 1926 and 1927 editions of the Gordon Bennett Cup.
 In August 1925, in command of airship N 2, he participated in the fleet maneuvers off Augusta, involving over a hundred vessels of various types, and from 26 August he participated in the search operations for the submarine Sebastiano Veniero, which had gone missing during the maneuvers (it was later discovered that it had been rammed off Cape Passero by the steamer Capena, sinking with all hands).

 Having then left airships for airplanes, he was assigned to the 2nd Territorial Air Zone and assumed command of a maritime bombing group; in the early 1930s he participated in Italo Balbo's Italy-Brazil transatlantic air cruise as commander of the support base set up in Bolama, and in the Decennial Air Cruise as commander of the support base in Newfoundland.
 In 1933 he was promoted to colonel and in 1934 he became Chief of Staff of General Francesco Pricolo, the new Deputy Chief of Staff of the Regia Aeronautica.
 Pricolo complained that Ilari, a former airshipman, had spent six years behind a desk neglecting the flying hours required to maintain his six-month pilot license, and forced him to comply.
 In May 1935 he was promoted to the rank of air brigadier general (air commodore).